m-trigo/dtc/README.md

 #####Step 3

-All characters have their stamina reduced by the action cost on that turn.
+Both characters have their to-hit Scores calculated and their stamina reduced by the action cost on that turn.

 #####Step 4